vierstralab/hotspot3/README.md

 #### `refit_with_constraint = True`
 - The segment was initially assigned too much signal (i.e., too high SPOT score).
 - It was re-fit using a **minimum background proportion constraint** to prevent overcalling peaks.
-- This commonly occurs in regions where the signal distribution deviates from the negative binomial assumption — such as **telomeres** or **centromeres**.
+- This commonly occurs in regions where the signal distribution deviates from the negative binomial assumption, such as **telomeres** or **centromeres**.
 - **This is not a failure**, but a safeguard to ensure model robustness.

 In these cases, `hotspot3` applies a conservative re-fit to enforce a **maximum signal-to-noise ratio** — by default, no more than 5x the global weighted median.